rzqllh/GeminiAnswerBot/README.md

 ## Changelog

+### [1.9.1] - 2025-07-28
+#### Fixed
+- **Critical Rendering Bug:** Fixed a major issue that caused the extension popup to break or hang on "Analyzing Page..." when encountering quiz questions with HTML code in the answers.
+The UI now correctly displays code as text.
+- **Context Menu:** Corrected the right-click context menu to properly display all available actions (Summarize, Explain, Translate, Rephrase) as intended.
+- **Stability:** Improved stability by preventing the popup from freezing if the connection to the web page is lost (e.g., after reloading the extension).

 ### [1.9.0] - 2025-07-27
 #### Fixed
 - Resolved a critical error that caused the extension popup to crash when attempting to display AI-generated explanations or context menu results (e.g., Summarize, Explain).
 This was due to the Markdown rendering library (`marked.js`) not being loaded correctly.